We’re on the ground, working to reach children and their families with lifesaving support while helping communities recover.

 From global health crises to man-made disasters, our explainers help you to learn more about unfolding emergencies that are impacting already vulnerable communities.

-UNICEF responds to hundreds of emergencies every year, in our region and around the world.
-When disaster strikes, our teams act quickly to deliver clean, safe water and essential medical supplies to prevent malnutrition and illness.
+In as little as 48 hours, our teams can act quickly after an emergency or disaster strikes to deliver clean, safe water and essential medical supplies to prevent malnutrition and illness.
 We help new mothers give birth safely, and we provide lifesaving vaccines to protect children from deadly disease outbreaks.

-Helping communities recover also means creating safe spaces for children so that they can continue to learn and play, build innovative tents for children and families to shelter in, and provide psychosocial support to help children process and cope with their changing world.
+Helping communities recover also means creating safe spaces for children so that they can continue to learn and play, provide innovative tents for children and families to shelter in, and provide psychosocial support to help children process and cope with their trauma.

 Always there in emergencies